 In the high frequency regime, the van-Vleck expansion for the kick operator, $\hat{K}_{\text{vV}}(t)$, in terms of the Fourier modes of the Hamiltonian, $\hat{H}_l$, is given by \cite{Goldman2014, Eckardt2015, Bukov2015}

-This allows us to get an approximation of the kick operator and understand the dynamics governing the evolution of the Floquet modes.
+This gives an approximation of the kick operator to understand the dynamics governing the evolution of the Floquet modes.
 This expansion demonstrates that at high-frequency, the response is approximately the integral of the drive.